liorp/liorp.github.io/_posts/2022-01-19-handling-errors-in-celery.md

 ---

 Error handling is one of the most important features a framework can offer in order to have a great DX.
-Some of the implementations can be a really bad DX (I'm looking at you, JS 👀) or they can be really fun, like in Celery.
+Some of the implementations can be a really bad DX 👀, or they can be really fun, like in Celery.
 You see, there are two things that can go wrong when you send a task to a Celery worker:

 1. Connection issues with the broker and Message Queue.